LavaMoat/LavaMoat/packages/webpack/README.md

 ## Webpack runtime

 Elements of the Webpack runtime (e.g., `__webpack_require__.*`) are currently mostly left intact.
-To avoid opening up potential bypasses, some functionality of the Webpack runtime will need to be restricted.
+To avoid opening up potential bypasses, some functionality of the Webpack runtime is not available.

 # Testing